 Compensation and Benefits Due Upon Termination of Employment

-As for benefits, the employee is entitled to receive any vested retirement benefits, though these benefits may not be paid out until the employee reaches a designated age.
-If the employee was a participant in a 401(k) retirement savings plan, the employee must be given information as to whether the employee will be permitted to maintain the account with the financial service provider where it is currently being held or alternatively, how the employee may roll the account over to another tax qualified account.
+The employee is also entitled to receive any vested retirement benefits, although these retirement benefits may not be accessible to the employee until the employee reaches a designated age.
+If the employee was a participant in a 401(k) retirement savings plan, the employee must be given information as to whether the employee will be permitted to maintain the account with the financial service provider where the funds are currently being held or alternatively, how the employee may roll the funds over into another tax qualified account.